pmean/build-website/text/99/grants.md

 **Example**

-It\'s difficult to provide a good example for two reasons.
+It's difficult to provide a good example for two reasons.
 First, I do not have the room or the energy to reproduce a 25 page proposal.
 Second, it is easier for me to tell you how to write a good research grant than write one myself.

-I\'m hoping to get some examples of successful research grants that I can post online.
+I'm hoping to get some examples of successful research grants that I can post online.
 If you have a research grant proposal that got funded and you are willing to share an electronic version of it for these web pages, contact me at